isabiiil/tto-hack/README.md

 In an attempt to win Github's creative use challenge, I wanted to make all my commit messages into iambic pentameter.
 I figured imitating Shakespeare was a creative use of the version control platform.
 But I couldn't find anything to check my rhymes and stressed syllables and rhythmic pattern, so I decided to make that this weekend.
 I hope to gain octocat stickers while practicing string manipulation and API integration.

 Here's what I need to check for to confirm that it is in iambic pentameter.
-+ ten syllables per line, only two lines
++ ten syllables per line, for each pair of lines
 + alternating stressed syllables (unstressed-stressed makes one iambic foot)
 + optional ending rhyme